Library Behavior Policy

 • Lying on the floor/ furniture or resting feet (with or without shoes) on the furniture.

-• Electioneering, or soliciting political donations, or signatures for petitions inside the facilities or within 15 feet of any entrance.
+• Electioneering, or soliciting political donations, or signatures for petitions inside the Library or within 15 feet of any entrance.

-• Selling and or soliciting for commercial purposes inside the facilities or within 15 feet of any entrance.
+• Selling and or soliciting for commercial purposes inside the Library or within 15 feet of any entrance.

-• Selling commercial merchandise to promote library-related programs without prior permission from the Library Director.
+• Selling commercial merchandise to promote library-related programs without prior permission from the Executive Library Director.

-• Selling goods and merchandise by non-profit organizations inside the facilities or within 15 feet of any entrance.
+• Selling goods and merchandise by non-profit organizations inside the Library or within 15 feet of any entrance.

 • Using audio devices without headphones or with headphones set at a volume that is disturbing to others.

-• Littering, bringing in garbage, articles with a foul odor, or articles which, alone or in their aggregate, impede the use of the Library by other users.
+• Littering, bringing in garbage, articles with a foul odor, or articles which, alone or in their aggregate, impede the use of the Library by others.

 • Utilizing the Youth Services Department without children or without the intent to retrieve youth materials.